pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

 ## What you'll need

 1. A **[Raw data export]()** from Pupil Cloud.
 The downloaded folder contains one subfolder for every recording in the project.
 Each subfolder contains a scene video, gaze.csv, and other files.
 We will work with those subfolders, so have them at hand
 2. A **Google account**.
 We set up a Google Colab notebook so you can execute all of this [from your browser](#Running-in-your-browser).
 This way, Google will lend you some extra computing power and required dependencies.
 [FAQ about Google Colab](https://research.google.com/colaboratory/intl/en-GB/faq.html), including what it is, how it's free, and some limitations.
-(If you do fancy running things locally, check out [this section](#Running-it-locally))
+(If you do fancy running things locally, check out [this section](#running-locally).)

 ## Running in your browser